 Do not try to contain or to cure it

 You or other family members or friends might be tempted to try every single thing you can to stop your partner from drinking.
-You might throw out or keep the alcohol out of sight, or you discipline him/her for drinking.
+You might throw out or keep the alcohol out of sight to remove the possible alcohol relapse triggers, or you discipline him/her for drinking.

 But negative stimulants or punishments will not determine the alcoholic to stop.
 Worse, he/she will probably feel humiliated, frustrated, resentful, angry, and lonely.
 They will find themselves feeling even worse, and that gives them another reason to drink.